crate/crate-mesos-framework/README.rst

 Limitations
 ===========

+* As there is no official crate-mesos release yet the jar file isn't hosted but needs to be built locally and somehow copied to the slaves.
 * There is no automatic handling of cluster failures.
 * The overall cluster health needs to be monitored separately, using the Crate Admin UI (running on port ``4200`` at path ``/admin``)